thebreadcat/lamp-ai-desktop/RELEASING.md

 ## CI secrets

-No secrets required for unsigned builds.
-For signed macOS/Windows, add certificates later.
+No secrets required for unsigned/ad-hoc builds. **macOS testers** may see “damaged” until we add Apple Developer signing + notarization — not a bad upload; see README troubleshooting (`xattr -cr`).

+For production: `CSC_LINK` / Apple notarize credentials in GitHub secrets.

 ## Test the artifact